Take the 2020 vegan challenge

-As we all commit to staying home and and protecting our communities, consider joining us and taking part in rabble.ca's #2020VeganChallenge -- this year from the comfort of your own kitchen.
+As we all commit to staying home and and protecting our communities, consider joining us and taking part in rabble.ca's #2020veganchallenge -- this year from the comfort of your own kitchen.

 rabble.ca staff, contributors and users are encouraged to go vegan -- or as close to it as possible -- for a week to help protect the environment, show compassion for animals and enjoy some wholesome nutritious and yummy food.
 Going vegan is one of the best ways to contribute to climate justice and Earth Day.
 It will drastically reduce your carbon footprint, diminish air and water pollution and help reverse the destruction of ecosystems being used to produce feed for farm animals.